juspay/medea/SPEC.md

   error condition if any of these are violated.
 * **Default:** Describes the validation behaviour of a schema missing this specification.

+#### Array dimensions specification

+**Description:** An _array dimension specification_ describes the minimum and maximum length of an array.

+**Preconditions:** The schema must have a type specifier by which a JSON array would be considered valid.

+**Syntax:** An array dimensions specification MUST consist of the following, in this order:

+1) Four space symbols;
+2) The reserved identifier ``$length``;
+3) A newline; and
+4) One, or both of: a _minimum length specification_, a _maximum length
+specification_; in any order.

+A minimum length specification MUST consist of the following, in this order:

+1) Eight space symbols;
+2) The reserved identifier ``$minimum``;
+3) A single space symbol;
+4) A Medea natural number; and
+5) A newline.

+A maximum length specification MUST consist of the following, in this order:

+1) Eight space symbols;
+2) The reserved identifier ``$maximum``;
+3) A single space symbol;
+4) A Medea natural number; and
+5) A newline.

+**Semantics:** A JSON value is considered valid by this specificer if it is a JSON array.
+Additionally, if a minimum length specification is provided, the array must have at least as many elements as the value of the Medea natural number in said specification.
+Furthermore, if a maximum length specification is provided, the array must have no more elements than the value of the Medea natural number in said specification.

+**Postconditions:** A Medea validator MUST indicate a unique error condition if the value of the Medea natural number in a minimum length specification is greater than the value of the Medea natural number in a maximum length specification in the same array dimensions specification.

+A Medea validator SHOULD indicate a unique error condition if the value of the Medea natural number in a minimum length specification is 0.

+**Default:** An array may have any length (no minimum or maximum).

+#### Object meta-property specification

+**Description:** An _object meta-property specification_ describes the 'properties of properties': whether any properties are required, and whether additional properties are allowed.

+**Preconditions:** The schema must have a type specifier by which a JSON object would be considered valid.

+**Syntax:** An object meta-property specification MUST consist of the following, in this order:

+1) Four space symbols;
+2) The reserved identifier ``$meta-properties``;
+3) A newline; and
+4) One, or both of: a _required property specification_, an _additional
+property ban_; in any order.

+A required property specification MUST consist of the following, in this order:

+1) Eight space symbols;
+2) The reserved identifier ``$optional-properties``;
+3) A newline; and
+4) Zero or more _required property lines_;

+A required property line MUST consist of the following, in this order:

+1) Twelve space symbols;
+2) A Medea string; and
+3) A newline

+An additional property ban MUST consist of the following, in this order:

+1) The reserved identifier ``$no-additional-properties``; and
+2) A newline

+If a required property specification is given, but an additional property ban is not, then at least one required property line MUST be given.

+**Semantics:** A JSON value is considered valid by this specifier if it is a JSON object.
+Additionally, if a required property specification is provided, for each of its required property lines, the object must have a property with this name with a property value (that is, not `undefined`).
+Furthermore, if an additional property ban is given, the JSON object may not possess properties not allowed by its object property specification.

+**Postconditions:** None.

+**Default:** All properties required by the object property specification are required, and additional properties are allowed.

+#### Object property specification

+**Description:** An _object property specification_ describes permitted properties for an object, and what schemata they must validate against.

+**Preconditions:** The schema must have a type specifier by which a JSON object would be considered valid.

+**Syntax:** An object property specification MUST consist of the following, in this order:

+1) Four space symbols;
+2) The reserved identifier ``$properties``;
+3) A newline; and
+4) One or more _object property specifier sections_.

+Each object property specifier sections MUST consist of the following, in this
+order:

+1) Eight space symbols;
+2) A Medea string;
+3) A newline; and
+4) Zero or more _object property schema lines_.

+Each object property schema line MUST consist of the following, in this order:

+1) Twelve space symbols;
+2) _Either_ a Medea identifier, or one of ``$null``, ``$boolean``, ``$object``, ``$array``, ``$number``, ``$string``; and
+3) A newline.

+**Semantics:** A JSON value is considered valid by this specifier if it a JSON object, and for each of its object property specifier sections, the following all hold:

+* The object has a property whose name matches the Medea string given in said object property specifier section;
+* The value of said property is valid by _any_ of its object property schema lines.

+A property value is always valid by zero property schema lines.
+For more than one line, the following validation rules apply, based on the identifier in the
+line:

+* ``$null``: The property value is `null`.
+* ``$boolean``: The property value is a JSON boolean.
+* ``$object``: The property value is a JSON object.
+* ``$array``: The property value is a JSON array.
+* ``$number``: The property value is a JSON number.
+* ``$string``: The property value is a JSON string.
+* Any other identifier: The property value is valid according to the schema named by this identifier.

+**Postconditions:** A Medea validator MUST indicate a unique error condition if an identifier in an object property schema line does not correspond to any schema defined in the current schema file.

+**Default:** A JSON object is considered valid regardless of what properties it does, or does not, have, by this specifier.

 #### Type specification

 **Description:** A _type specification_ describes basic rules of form for JSON